 - How that fits in with supporting BAML’s objectives

-It may help you to look on BAML’s website for evidence it has a set of core competencies that it looks for in its employees.
+It may help you to look on BAML’s website for the core competencies that it looks for in its employees.
 Typically, these skills might include attention to detail, team work, and an ability to take a considered risk.

 Career prospects at BAML